smallbing87/mcsr-extra-mods/README.md

 # World Generation / RNG Modify

 ## FSG Mod
 Filters seeds.
-Contains multiple filers, including SeedBank, BeachFilter, and ZSG.
+Contains multiple filers, including Seedbank, BeachFilter, and ZSG.
 The bottom one is included in the above one, so consider using the above one.

 https://github.com/DuncanRuns/FSG-Mod